AdamIsrael/adamisrael.com/content/fiction/dog-days/index.md

 <center>⁂</center>

-<p class="fiction first-letter">After a week of travel aboard the airship Dakota, George Westinghouse had three things on his mind when he returned to Manhattan to wrap up unfinished business: taking a hot shower, smoking a cigar (banned aboard the zeppelin), and paying a visit to the secret of his success, Nikola Tesla’s prodigal daughter.
+<p class="first-letter">After a week of travel aboard the airship Dakota, George Westinghouse had three things on his mind when he returned to Manhattan to wrap up unfinished business: taking a hot shower, smoking a cigar (banned aboard the zeppelin), and paying a visit to the secret of his success, Nikola Tesla’s prodigal daughter.

 <p class="fiction">Setting up his new operations in San Francisco took longer than he’d expected but the first of his upgraded Westingbots should be rolling off the production line any day now, ready for shipment.
 Bronwyn unwittingly provided him with the designs and the Chinamen he hired to replicate the devices were hard at work.